AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/places/places-to-platform.md

 # Places Service event forwarding to Adobe Experience Platform

-## Capablities
+## Capabilities

 1. Enriches Adobe Journey Optimizer's ability to engage with users based on location entry and exit triggers.
 2. Allows creating audiences based on points of interest (POI) visits.

 ## Mobile SDK

-Upgrade your Mobile SDK to following Places extension version
+Upgrade the Mobile SDK to the following Places extension version

 | Platform | Version Supported|
 |---|---|